-- (a) The University shall maintain the confidentiality, to the extent practical, of all records relating to accommodations based upon disability.
+(a) The University shall maintain the confidentiality, to the extent practical, of all records relating to accommodations based upon disability.
 The records shall include the documentation submitted to verify the disability.
-The University will retain such records for a period of five years from the date of separation or graduation from the University or as otherwise required by applicable law. - (b) All documents produced by consultants in the performance of services for the University shall be and shall remain the property of the University. - 6.
-Grievance Procedures.
+The University will retain such records for a period of five years from the date of separation or graduation from the University or as otherwise required by applicable law.

+(b) All documents produced by consultants in the performance of services for the University shall be and shall remain the property of the University.

+6. Grievance Procedures.
 Individuals who remain dissatisfied with accommodations provided or not provided to them by the University following conclusion of the procedures set forth in Section 4 of this Policy may file grievances as follows:

-- (a) All grievances generally must be in writing and filed with the Grievance Officer (as hereinafter defined) as soon as possible but not later than thirty (30) days after conclusion of the procedures set forth in Section 4 of this Policy.
-Alternate means of filing grievances, such as personal interviews or a tape recording of the grievance, will be made available as needed upon request to the Director of Disabilities Services. - (b) With respect to all grievances relating to Requests for Academic Accommodations, the Grievance Officer shall be the Provost or his/her designee.
+(a) All grievances generally must be in writing and filed with the Grievance Officer (as hereinafter defined) as soon as possible but not later than thirty (30) days after conclusion of the procedures set forth in Section 4 of this Policy.
+Alternate means of filing grievances, such as personal interviews or a tape recording of the grievance, will be made available as needed upon request to the Director of Disabilities Services.

+(b) With respect to all grievances relating to Requests for Academic Accommodations, the Grievance Officer shall be the Provost or his/her designee.
 Notice of any such grievance shall be given to the Vice President for Administration and Finance by the Grievance Officer.
-With respect to all grievances relating to Requests for Non-Academic Accommodations and/or Requests for Employment Accommodations, the Grievance Officer shall be the Vice President for Administration and Finance or his/her designee. - (c) Within fifteen (15) days after receipt of the grievance, the Grievance Officer will meet with the aggrieved individual to discuss the grievance and possible resolutions.
+With respect to all grievances relating to Requests for Non-Academic Accommodations and/or Requests for Employment Accommodations, the Grievance Officer shall be the Vice President for Administration and Finance of Statement and Finance of Statement Accommodations, the Grievance Officer shall be the Vice President for Administration and Finance of Statement Accommodations, the Grievance Officer shall be the Vice President for Administration and Finance or his/her designee.

+(c) Within fifteen (15) days after receipt of the grievance, the Grievance Officer will meet with the aggrieved individual to discuss the grievance and possible resolutions.
 The Grievance Officer may, but shall not be required to, form a committee of three individuals, including the Grievance Officer, to meet with the aggrieved individual, either at the time of such initial meeting or within a reasonable period of time thereafter.
 The other members of the committee shall be selected by the Grievance Officer in his/her sole discretion.
 It is intended, but not required, that one or both of the other members of the committee shall have education, background, experience and/or training in fields applicable to the grievance at issue.
-The Grievance Officer and/or the committee shall conduct such investigation and the Grievance Officer may assign such duties to the committee members as the Grievance Officer shall deem appropriate in the circumstances. - (d) Within fifteen (15) days after the later to occur of the initial meeting between the aggrieved individual and the Grievance Officer or the meeting between the aggrieved individual and the committee formed by the Grievance Officer, the Grievance Officer shall respond to the grievance in writing, or where applicable in a format accessible to the aggrieved individual, with a final determination of the grievance.
+The Grievance Officer may assign such duties to the committee members as the Grievance Officer shall deem appropriate in the circumstances.

+(d) Within fifteen (15) days after the later to occur of the initial meeting between the aggrieved individual and the Grievance Officer or the meeting between the aggrieved individual and the committee formed by the Grievance Officer, the Grievance Officer shall respond to the grievance in writing, or where applicable in a format accessible to the aggrieved individual, with a final determination of the grievance.